UrbanCode/Deploy-docs/docs/com.udeploy.install.doc/topics/zos_using_job_monitor.md

 -   IBM Developer for IBM Z
 -   IBM Rational Team Concert

-**Note:** For the z/OS agent, the Job Monitor is installed automatically in the **hlq.SBUZAUTH** data set.
-Also, the LOOPBACK\_ONLY property must be set to OFF in the Job Monitor configuration file.
+**Note:** For the z/OS agent, the Job Monitor is installed automatically in the hlq.SBUZAUTH data set.
+Also, the **LOOPBACK\_ONLY** property must be set to OFF in the Job Monitor configuration file.

+The hlq.SBUZSAMP\(BUZJJCL\) member has the sample PROC for starting JMON.
+The hlq.SBUZSAMP\(BUZJCNFG\) member is the JMON configuration file that is referred to in the PROC.
+JMON installed for another product \(for example, IDz or IBM RTC\) can be used, but the **LOOPBACK\_ONLY** property must be OFF

 **Submitting and monitoring jobs in deployment processes**

 1. Start the Job Monitor task and check that a task that is called **JMON** is running.
-2. To submit or to monitor jobs, run the UrbanCode Deploy process that uses the Submit Job or Wait For Job steps.
+2. To submit or to monitor jobs, run the UrbanCode Deploy process that uses the **Submit Job** or **Wait For Job** steps.
 3. Set the following Job Monitor connection properties in the HCL UrbanCode Deploy environment or resource:

     ```